Title IX (Sexual Harassment and Misconduct): Your Rights and How to Make a Report

 Quid Pro Quo: The submission to or rejection of such conduct is used as the basis for educational or employment decisions affecting the student or employee either explicitly or implicitly; or

 Hostile Environment: Conduct so severe, pervasive, and objectively offensive that it undermines and detracts from an employee’s work performance or a student’s educational experience.

 Sexual Misconduct: Sexual misconduct encompasses a range of behavior used to obtain sexual gratification against another’s will or at the expense of another.
-Sexual misconduct includes sexual harassment, sexual assault, sexual exploitation, and sexual violence.
+Sexual misconduct is a general term that includes rape, sexual harassment, sexual assault, sexual exploitation, and sexual violence.

-Sexual Violence: Sexual violence is any intentional physical sexual abuse committed against a person’s will or where a person is incapable of giving consent.
-Sexual violence includes rape, sexual assault, and sexual battery.
+Sexual Violence: Sexual violence means physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
+Sexual violence includes rape and sexual assault.

 Third Party: A third party is any person who is not a student or employee of the College.